-Claim #1: You can Make BIG income, mostly Passively EVERY month.
+Claim #1: You can Make BIG income from Kindle, mostly Passively EVERY month.

-Loved her ‘hidden’ images while proving the revenue spend of her own eBook titles.
-Going to Amazon myself, I checked out the numbers via Kindlepreneur’s rough sales rank calculator.
-What do you know?
-Not $1,000 – $3,000 per month for each title as claimed – she is not Wilbur Smith or James Altucher.
+I was amused at her ‘hidden’ images while proving the revenue spend of her own eBook titles.
+Going to Amazon myself, I checked out the numbers via Kindlepreneur’s rough “sales rank calculator”.

 Amazon Boom 2021